- Code IDEC8020

 - Areas of interest Economics

 - Mode of delivery Online or In Person

 See Future Offerings

-This is a Master degree and PhD level course in applied economic dynamics, designed to introduce students to a range of concepts and techniques required for modelling and analysing economic problems.
-Topics include time-series econometrics, transitional dynamics, optimal control theory and recursive dynamic programming with applications to natural resource economics, ecological dynamics, macroeconomic dynamics and economic growth.
-In addition to paper-and-pen analysis, students will also use computers to solve common dynamic problems such as finance planning, infectious disease simulation and optimal fishing problems.
+This is a Master- and PhD-level course in applied economic dynamics, designed to introduce students to a range of concepts and techniques required for modelling and analysing economic problems.
+Topics include time-series econometrics, transitional dynamics, optimal control theory, and recursive dynamic programming.
+The methods will be applied to analyse issues in natural resource economics, ecological dynamics, macroeconomic dynamics, financial planning, and economic growth.
+In addition to pen-and-paper analysis, students will use computers to carry out infectious disease simulation and analyse dynamic problems in fisheries management.

-· Be familiar with a wide range of the mathematical concepts, formalisms and techniques that are commonly used to analyse dynamic structures in economics.
+- Demonstrate mastery of the concepts, formalisms, and techniques that are commonly used to analyse dynamic structures in economics.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 A standard 6 unit course workload is 130 hours including class time and independent study.

 A reading list will be available from the Wattle site of the course.